AbdullahBoraei/zulip/README.md

 ## Statement of individual contributions

 Haileselassie Gaspar: Setup the coverage for get_user_events and is_camo_url_valid, as well as implemented a new test for both.

+Atif Mehmood: Setup instrumentation for the get_plan_rate_percentage and display_list functions and created tests to improve coverage for them.

 Abdullah Mohamed Elsayed Boraei: Setup the branch coverage report output to the command line for clear_analytics_tables.py and clear_single_stat.py, and implemented tests to ensure all branches are reachable and work as intended.